-- Locations will reduce growth-adjusted potable water consumption 20% by 2020, and 36% by 2025, when compared to a three-year average baseline of FY2005/06, FY2006/07, and FY2007/08.
+- 1. Locations will reduce growth-adjusted potable water consumption 20% by 2020, and 36% by 2025, when compared to a three-year average baseline of FY2005/06, FY2006/07, and FY2007/08.
 Locations that achieve this target early are encouraged to set more stringent goals to further reduce potable water consumption. - a.
-Each campus will strive to reduce potable water used for irrigation by converting to recycled water, implementing efficient irrigation systems, planting drought-tolerant landscaping (including California native plants where feasible and appropriate), and/or by removing turf. - 2.
-Each location will develop and maintain a Water Action Plan that identifies long term strategies for achieving sustainable water systems. - 3.
-Each campus will identify once-through cooling systems, constant flow sterilizers, constant-flow autoclaves and other water-to-waste cooling systems.
-Each campus will develop and implement plans for eliminating or replacing these systems with recirculating systems, or other means of cooling that do not drain water to waste after one use. - 4.
-New equipment requiring liquid cooling will be connected to an existing recirculated building cooling water system, new local chiller vented to building exhaust or outdoors, or to the campus chilled water system through an intervening heat exchange system, if available. - Once-through or single-pass cooling systems will not be allowed for softplumbed systems using flexible tubing and quick connect fittings for short term research settings. - b.
-If no alternative to single-pass cooling exists, water flow must be metered, automated and controlled to reduce water waste. - 5.
-Required water efficiency measures applicable to building projects are outlined in Section A of this Policy on Green Building Design, New Building. - 6.
-Guidelines for the sustainable procurement of water fixtures, as applicable, are listed in the UC Sustainable Procurement Guidelines.
+Each Campus campus shallwill strive to reduce potable water used for irrigation by converting to recycled water, implementing efficient irrigation systems, planting drought-tolerant landscaping (including California native plants where feasible and appropriate) drought-tolerant planting selections, and/or by removing turf. - 3.2.
+Each location will develop and maintain a Water Action Plan that identifies long term strategies for achieving sustainable water systems.
+The next update of the plan shall be completed in December 2016. - a.
+Campuses will include in this update quantification of total square feet of used turf and under-used turf areas on campus as well as a plan for phasing out un-used turf irrigated with potable water. - 3.
+Each campus shallwill identify once-through cooling systems, constant flow sterilizers, constant-flow autoclaves and other water-to-waste cooling systems.
+Each campus shallwill develop and implement plans for eliminating or replacing these systems with recirculating systems, or other means of cooling that do not drain water to waste after one use. - 4.
+Each location shall identify existing single-pass cooling systems and constant flow sterilizers and autoclaves in laboratories and develop a plan for replacement. - 5.4.
+New equipment requiring liquid cooling shallwill be connected to an existing recirculated building cooling water system, new local chiller vented to building exhaust or outdoors, or to the campus chilled water system through an intervening heat exchange system, if available. - a.
+Once-through or single-pass cooling systems shallwill not be allowed for soft-plumbed systems using flexible tubing and quick connect fittings for short term research settings. - b.
+If no alternative to single-pass cooling exists, water flow must be metered, automated and controlled to avoid-reduce water waste.